 In this section you can enter details of all the fixtures you are using.
-Although a 'fixture library' is not implemented in SCS, specifying your fixtures here does make programming your lighting cues much easier and more portable between venues.
-However, fixtures are linked to a 'Lighting Device', so if (for example) you are using both ports of an ENTTEC DMX PRO USB MK2 then you must assign each fixture to the correct 'device'.
+Before adding your fixtures, you must first of all have set up your Fixture Types.Fixtures are linked to a 'Lighting Device', so if (for example) you are using both ports of an ENTTEC DMX PRO USB MK2 then you must assign each fixture to the correct 'device'.
 There is no practical limit to the number of fixtures you can register - the displayed list will grow as you add more fixtures.

 Description: Enter a description for this fixture.

 Fixture Type: Select the relevant Fixture Type from the drop-down list.
 SCS uses properties of the Fixture Type to determine the relative DMX channels available for Lighting Cues.

 Device Map Fields